district13labs/mc-aws-single-instance/README.md

 Copy and rename the launch config to *local.*whatever.json, fill the required parts and you are good to go.

 Use the cli tool, run `./mc-server.sh` for help, or with help, or --help doesn't really matter.

+## Important notes

+Currently only one spot request supported.
+That being said, I'm not responsible for any error caused by leaving the aforementioned declaration out of account.

+## Future plans

+Ability to handle multiple spot request.